Jajecznik/The-Odin-Project/library/README.md

-Simple library where you can add or remove books.
+Simple library where you can add or remove books and add information about them.